-George Strait took the AT&T Stadium stage in Arlington, Texas for his final stop on “The Cowboy Rides Away Tour 2014” and broke the concert attendance record that was previously held by The Rolling Stones according to U.S. News on June 7, 2014.
-Strait’s final concert performance had an audience of nearly 105,000 people watching which set a new record by breaking The Rolling Stones record that happened during their performance in 1981 at The Louisiana Superdome.
+George Strait took the AT&T Stadium stage in Arlington, Tex. for his final stop on “The Cowboy Rides Away Tour 2014” and broke the concert attendance record that was previously held by The Rolling Stones, according to U.S. News on June 7, 2014.
+Strait’s final concert performance had an audience of nearly 105,000 people watching, which set a new record by breaking The Rolling Stones record that was set during their performance in 1981 at The Louisiana Superdome.

 Alan Jackson, Miranda Lambert, Martina McBride, Kenny Chesney, Eric Church, Sheryl Crow, Ronnie Dunn, Vince Gill, Faith Hill and Lee Ann Womack joined Strait on his last stop with Asleep At The Wheel opening.
 Strait's son Bubba also took the stage to join his father on his big night by performing his songwriting debut titled "Arkansas Dave" with Strait.

 Jackson discussed the impact Strait has had on him by saying: